Affiliate Statement and a Caveat

 - There’re various cinnamon types for baking that you can use to add flavor to almost any food or beverage.

-- Cinnamon has been used for centuries.
+- It also has been used for centuries.

 - Indonesia, China, Vietnam, and Sri Lanka produce almost 95% of the world’s cinnamon.